Ruby Client for the Cloud Firestore Admin V1 API

 Cloud Firestore is a NoSQL document database built for automatic scaling, high performance, and ease of application development.

 This gem is a versioned client.
 It provides basic client classes for a specific version of the Cloud Firestore Admin V1 API.
-Most users should consider using the main client gem, google-cloud-firestore.
+Most users should consider using the main client gem, google-cloud-firestore-admin.
 See the section below titled Which client should I use? for more information.

 $ gem install google-cloud-firestore-admin-v1